Jiaxigu/Jiaxigu.github.io/_posts/2021-11-11-coffee-ladder.md

   - **Cost-effectiveness: 5.0**.
 Can't ask for anything better for just under 1.7 RMB per bag.
 - **Sinloy 03 Cherry Blend: Sweet Medium Roast, Score: 3.3**
   - **Flavor: 3.0**.
 A big blend of fruits.
 Feels too artificial to me.
   - **Aftertaste: 3.5**.
-Start with wine, but loses freshness with time.
+Starts with wine, but loses freshness with time.
   - **Aroma: 3.0**.
 Fresh cherry smell.
   - **Cost-effectiveness: 4.0**.
 One of the expensive roasts in the Sinloy lineup at 2.4 RMB per bag.
 The extra money buys uniqueness, but not quality.
 - **Sinloy 04 Yirgacheffe: Balanced Light Roast, Score: 3.5**